SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/test-coverage/dotnet-test-coverage.md

 See [SonarScanner for .NET](/analysis/scan/sonarscanner-for-msbuild/) for details.

-## SonarScanner for Azure DevOps
+## Extension for Azure Devops

-Using the SonarScanner for Azure DevOps and Visual Studio Code Coverage with a C# project,  your `azure-pipelines.yml` would look something like the example below.
+Using the Extension for Azure Devops and Visual Studio Code Coverage with a C# project,  your `azure-pipelines.yml` would look something like the example below.

-Note that with the SonarScanner for Azure DevOps extension, the scanner `begin` step is handled by the `SonarQubePrepare` task and the scanner `end` step is handled by the `SonarQubeAnalyze` task.
+Note that with the Extension for Azure Devops  extension, the scanner `begin` step is handled by the `SonarQubePrepare` task and the scanner `end` step is handled by the `SonarQubeAnalyze` task.

 Also note that because our build is running on Windows (we specify `vmImage: windows-latest`), we do not need to explicitly specify the path to the coverage report (there is no `sonar.cs.vscoveragexml.reportsPaths=coverage.xml`) nor do you need to run `codecoverage.exe` to convert the report to XML.